JMazzy/wookiee-date/README.md

 Wookiee Date: The Star Wars Dating App
 Make Love, Not (Star) War(s)

+Team
+- Joshua Masland
-Thomas Lo
+- Thomas Lo
-Jeff Gisin
+- Jeffrey Gisin

-Josh Masland
+Project
+- A group API project written in rails.
+- A pseudo-dating-app where you answer questions and get "matched" with a Star Wars character.

-Using SWAPI, the Star Wars API
+- Using SWAPI, the Star Wars API.